oqyh/cs2-Knife-Round-GoldKingZ/README.md

   //Message On Knife Round Start ("Knife_Start_Message") (In Secs) "MessageKnifeStartTimer": 25,

-  //After Winner Pick Team How Many Restart Whould You Like "AfterWinningRestartXTimes": 3,
+  //After Winner Pick Team How Many Restart Would You Like "AfterWinningRestartXTimes": 3,

 //-----------------------------------------------------------------------------------------